xbabalov/podman-desktop/website/docs/discover-podman-desktop.md

 - Enable all experimental features simultaneously or enable an experimental feature individually.
 - Share any feedback or suggestions on the dedicated discussion pages created on GitHub.

+### Customize the UI

+You can tailor the UI to keep your workspace tidy.
+For example, the left navigation pane may become cluttered as new extensions are added.
+To improve your experience, customize it to show only the components you need.

+**Customize the left navigation pane**

+By default, all UI components are selected and visible in the pane.
+To deselect any UI components that you do not want to view:

+- Linux and Windows: Right-click the left navigation pane.
+- macOS: Press Control and click.

+**Customize other UI elements**

+Go to **Settings > Preferences** and configure the required settings.
+You can set the following:

+- UI appearance
+- Navigation bar layout
+- Provider's view in the status bar (experimental)
+- Running tasks' view in the status bar (experimental)